A relief depicting a wresting competition between athletes, from Kerameikos Necropolis, Athens, Greece, circa 510 B.C.

 KSP.
 Own your Reality.
 Ch.
 7

-But Rumi applies the corrective to this imbalance by giving a broader perspective:
+But Rumi offers a corrective to this imbalance by providing a broader perspective:

 “I am the servant of whom at every stage does not believe to have reached the aim.”